filipekojak88/demo-repo/README.md

-# demo-repo
+# Demonstration Repository

-A demonstration repository to learn from class
+A demonstration repository to learn from Principles of Data Analytics class.